Hell’s Gates is a unique destination within the Noosa National Park on the Sunshine Coast.

 Hell’s Gates, Noosa National Park, History, Coastal Walk, Track Map, QLD

-Aside from marine animals, there are also various birds that can be seen here including sea eagles and osprey; it’s not uncommon to see them dipping into the ocean to catch some fish.
+Aside from marine animals, various birds can be seen here, including sea eagles and osprey; it’s not uncommon to see them dipping into the ocean to catch some fish.

 The start of the walk will take you through the main beach, then the headland and the boardwalk.